yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-36/lab/README.md

-# LAB - Context and Hooks
+# LAB - Context API

 Create a React application that wraps the entire `<App/>` with a context provider, created using Context API.
 Then, create multiple components that act as consumers to your context, using it in various ways.